SeleniumHQ/docker-selenium/README.md

 ## Debugging

-This project uses [x11vnc](https://github.com/LibVNC/x11vnc) as VNC server to allow users inspect what is happening inside the container.
+This project uses [x11vnc](https://github.com/LibVNC/x11vnc) as a VNC server to allow users to inspect what is happening inside the container.
 Users can connect to this server in two ways:

 ### Using a VNC client